Agnibho-Saha14/Major_Project_SkillExchange/README.md

 # Skill Exchange

 Skill Exchange is a full-stack web application that allows users to share, discover, and exchange skills.
 It provides an interactive platform where learners and teachers can connect, post skills, and collaborate.
-This project is built with the MERN stack (MongoDB, Express.js, React, Node.js) and utilizes modern tools like Vite for the frontend, TailwindCSS for styling, and Clerk for authentication.
+This project is built with the MERN stack (MongoDB, Express.js, React, Node.js) and utilizes modern tools like Vite for the frontend, TailwindCSS for styling, Clerk for authentication, and an integrated Python ML Pipeline for personalized recommendations.

 ## About The Project

 The Skill Exchange platform is designed to create a community of learners and educators.
-Users can sign up, create a profile, and then either offer their skills to others or browse for skills they want to learn.
+Users can sign up, create a profile, select their interests, and then either offer their skills to others or browse for skills they want to learn.
 The platform supports both paid and skill-exchange models, providing flexibility for users.
-A key feature is the user dashboard, where individuals can manage their posted skills and track the skills they have enrolled in.
+A key feature is the user dashboard, where individuals can manage their posted skills, track enrolled skills, and update their AI learning preferences.

 ### Built With